zhuochun/shopTwo/README.markdown

 # ShopTwo

 Course CG3002 Server-side, built with Ruby on Rails.
+[Some screenshots in Wiki](https://github.com/zhuochun/shopTwo/wiki)

 # Prerequisite